-There are three stages in the photographic workflow where moiré can occur – in camera, during resizing, or during sharpening.
+There are three stages in the photographic workflow where moiré can occur – in the raw file, during resizing, or during sharpening.
 You have to be wary of all three stages.
 It could pop up to bite you on the bum at any time.

 Let’s examine each stage.

-I have good news for this stage.
+There is often good news at this stage.
 When you first open a photo, and notice those weird patterns, it’s most likely not really in the photo.
 90+% of the time, it’s just caused by your screen, because you’re viewing at a smaller size.
-So if you see moiré, the first thing you must do is zoom in to 100%:
+So if you see moiré in your raw file, the first thing you must do is zoom in to 100%:

 This is the blue shirt from the photo above, viewed at 100%.
 See?
 There’s not really any moiré at all.
 Phew!
 If this is the case for you, wipe your brow in relief, and commence editing.
 But remember, you’re not out of the woods – the moiré could arise again in one of the later stages.